nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Saving the data

-CliniCal data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+CliniCal data is saved in the hard disk automatically after any of your commands change the data.
+There is no need for you to save manually, saving you time and effort.

 ### Color coding patients

-When a patient is tagged with a color tag, the background of the patient will be styled to show that color.
-The color tags can be used for a variety of purposes; for example, a doctor may color code patients at risk of terminal diseases as red, for easier reference.
+When your patient is tagged with a color tag, the background of that patient will be styled to show that color.
+You can use the color tags for a variety of purposes; For example, you may color code patients at risk of terminal diseases as red, for easier reference.

 ![example of color coded patient](images/Ui.png)